Obama downplays traffic concerns and pledges $2 million donation at Presidential Center presser

 Obama Foundation via AP

-A conceptual drawing shows plans for the proposed Obama Presidential Center.
+A model shows plans for the proposed Obama Presidential Center.
 This view looks north showing the museum, forum, and library.

 "Although we had a formal bidding process about where the center would be, the fact of the matter is, it had to be here, on the south side," Obama said.
 He wants the center to be a well-used hub and an "institution for training young people to be leaders."
 He expects it to be "transformational for this community" and to restore the park to the vibrant space it was meant to be—more like Millennium Park or Lincoln Park, with playsets, a sliding hill, and concert space.
 He also mentioned a library branch on the center's campus as a possibility, along with food trucks and paddle boats in the park.